junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Dean frowns.
 "What do you mean?"

-"You have dealt with Apocalypse before, and all those other world-ending events you told us about, that sounds almost like a daily job already.
+"You've dealt with Apocalypse before -- and won.
+And all those other big events you told us about?
+End of the world sounds almost just like another Thursday now -- which, I'll guess doesn't freak you out as much as they used to.
 Lucifer isn't in his peak, and Sam has control over him, so that's also a relief.
 I don't think you really care that much about all those other angels, Dean," she pauses, looking at Dean in the eyes, "so there's only one thing -- one man, one angel -- left, really."

 "Cas."
 Dean breathes out, having to admit.
-"Yeah, I'm worried about him."
+"Yeah, I'm worried about him.
+I got reason to."

 Jo hums thoughtfully, picking her words carefully.
 "He seemed a little different now, since the last time I remember.
 The Castiel I knew was all powerful and real angelic, with all those energies and powers and wings.
 Now he seemed... more soft, more human."

 Dean lowers his head, rubbing his temple with a bitter huff.
 "Yeah, tell me about it.
-He has gone through a lot, the life with us is tiring."
+He's gone through a lot, the life with us is tiring."
 "Tiring" isn't even enough to *begin* to cover how much Cas's been through, Dean thinks.
 He died and came back so many times, he turned human too.
 He's totally exhausted lately.
-When's the last *he* saw Cas goo all powerful and celestial?
+When's the last *he* saw Cas go all powerful and celestial?
 Dean frowns deeper.

-"That's not what I mean," Jo cuts him off.
+"That's not what I mean," Jo cuts his thoughts off.

 "What do you mean then?"
 Dean quirks a brow.

 "Have you seen the way he looks at you?"
-Jo's eyes bore into Dean's.
+Jo's eyes bore into Dean's, glinting with something suggestive.
+Ghost or not, she's a sharp girl.

-Dean feels his skin starts cringe, he shifts the gaze away, speeding up the steps.
+He can see what's coming.
+Dean feels his skin starts cringe already, he shifts his gaze away, speeding up the pace.
 "I'm not talking about this," he says decisively.

 "Dean --" Jo sighs.

 "Jo!"
-Dean cuts her off.
+Dean cuts her off quickly.
 They are about reaching Cas's room now.
 He can see lights seeping from under the crack of his doorframe.

 He turns around to face Jo fully.
 "Listen, I appreciate the talk, alright?
-I really do." he shuts his eyes for a second, wondering detachedly how the world has come to this, how he ended up talking about... things he didn't want to think about, with Jo's ghost, among anyone.
+I really do."
+He shuts his eyes for a second, wondering detachedly how their life has come to this, how he ended up talking about... things he didn't want to think about, with his friends who have died and come back as ghosts.
 But really, he does appreciate the gesture -- "But, we're not talking about it, not here, not today." *If ever.* His mind supplies.
-He glances down the corridor then turns back to Jo.
+He glances down the corridor before turning back to Jo.

-He finds Jo's gaze follows his, knowing exactly what he's looking at.
+He finds Jo's gaze follow his, knowing exactly what he's looking at.
 He shifts uneasily again.

-"Alright," Jo answers lightly, raising her hands up.
-"Just saying... if you need someone, you know where to find me."
+"Alright," Jo answers lightly, throwing her hands up.
+"Just saying... if you need someone to talk to, you know where to find me.
+Or if anyone else, my mom, Bobby, your old friends -- now's the chance."

 Now she really looks like the little sister he never had.